Vidss21/Multilingual-instagram-sentiment-analysis/README.md

 With the rapid growth of social media platforms, large volumes of user-generated content are created every day.
 This project demonstrates how Natural Language Processing (NLP) techniques can be used to analyze multilingual text data and extract meaningful insights from Instagram posts.

-Objective:
+Objectives:

-To collect and analyze Instagram posts written in different languages
+1. To collect and analyze Instagram posts written in different languages

-To preprocess multilingual text data for analysis
+2. To preprocess multilingual text data for analysis

 To apply NLP techniques for sentiment detection